Books by Debi Bower available on Amazon - shop now

 I try to visit at least once a year, if not twice.
 We stick to the American side, roaming Goat, Luna, and Three Sisters islands.

-For me, Niagara Falls is awe and wonder and power and beauty.
+For me, Niagara Falls is awe, wonder, power, and beauty.

 In winter, especially after sustained freezing temperatures, Niagara Falls seems otherworldly.